How to use state demand data to launch or revitalize programs

 Employer demand can also ignite ideas for new offerings.
 Once discussions have identified gaps between employers’ needs and available offerings, explore what programming could teach those valuable skills and prepare students to enter those hot jobs.

-A closer look at job postings from Capital One
+A closer look at job postings from Amazon:

-- Capital One is among the top national employers.
+- Amazon is among the top national employers.

-- What new technology and finance credentials should we offer to stay current with the market?
+- What new credentials could we offer to stay current with the market?

 By using data, leaders of graduate, online, professional, and other adult-serving programs can spark more productive discussions and ultimately achieve more successful launches and robust portfolio development.